 Stop, Drop, and Go!

 Before heading up the musical stairs, take a trip into the Mammoth Discovery center.
-Replicas of Lupe, the Wooly Mammoth found along the Guadalupe River, not far from the museum itself.
-Kids can play petite paleontologist digging for bones, document their findings, and play in the mini-dino room.
+Kids can mingle with replicas of Lupe, the Wooly Mammoth found along the Guadalupe River, not far from the museum itself.
+The littles can play petite paleontologist digging for bones, document their findings, and play in the mini-dino room.

-Tip: Save the bubbles and water as the finale to your visit, or bring a spare change of clothes
+Insiders’ tip: Save the bubbles and water as the finale to your visit, or bring a spare change of clothes.